miklevin/MikeLev.in/_posts/2025-09-14-command-line-surgery-python-refactor.md

 typical of *nerd-level* software throughout the world and another excellent example of why there is a bedrock of tech.
 Saying that there is a *bedrock* of tech absolutely does have a Unix/C/vim bias to it, but that's what won.
-You lean into what won — so long as that's not JavaScript in the browser, haha!
+You lean into what won — so long as that's not JavaScript in the browser, ahaha!

 ## Pre-Op: Setting a `git tag` Safety Net